AMWA-TV/bcp-006-04/docs/NMOS With MPEG TS.md

 This document outlines how devices capable of MPEG TS transports can be managed through NMOS IS-04 and IS-05.

-This BCP allows for the use of all transport types defined in the [Transports][Transports-Registry] registry that can carry media type `video/MP2T`.
+This BCP allows for the use of all transport types defined in the [Transports register][Transports-Register] that can carry media type `video/MP2T`.

 ## Use of Normative Language